-What Is The Professional Technical Education Dual Credit Program?
+What Is The CTE Dual Credit Program?

 Dual credit courses are open to high school students in grades 9-12 who wish to complete skill-based, college-level courses while attending high school.
 These courses allow high school students to explore career opportunities and areas of interest while establishing an official college transcript.